cheq-ai/cheq-middlewares/README.md

 ````

 ##### API endpoint
 The nearest API endpoint to your server.
-Must be the same region as your tag domain.<br>Can be one of the following:
+Must be the same region as your tag domain.<br>Select the appropriate endpoint:
 - US: https://rti-us-east-1.cheqzone.com
 - EU: https://rti-eu-west-1.cheqzone.com